talkable/talkable-docs/source/campaigns/views/affiliate_members_new.rst

 Advocate Signup Page
 --------------------

 Advocate referral program sign up page (only for Standalone Campaign).
-On this page Advocate signs up by entering his email address.
+On this page Advocate signs up by entering their email address.
 |br|
 |br|